["learn"]

 Close of a cocktail glass with olives inside

-Firmly in the hall of fame of whiskey-based cocktails, the Manhattan is one of the most classic American cocktails you should try at least once in your life.
+Firmly in the hall of fame of whisky-based cocktails, the Manhattan is one of the most classic American cocktails you should try at least once in your life.
 This socialite sipper, born in the 1800s, is super easy to make and will take your dinner party to a whole new level.
-To make these iconic cocktails you’ll need rye whiskey, vermouth and bitters.
+To make this iconic cocktail, you’ll need rye whisky, vermouth and bitters.
 Simple and so sophisticated.

 11. Pan American Clipper Cocktail